Features of a Great School VideoJanuary 2, 2018

 A storyline to follow

-Effective videos tend to capture you in the few seconds, setting up a storyline that viewers are eager to follow.
+Effective videos tend to capture you in a few seconds, telling a story that viewers are eager to follow.
 Creating a storyline not only asks the viewer to watch until the end of the video, but also creates interesting subject matter for the video.

 Choose music that matches the topic, mood and style of the video.
 Commercial music can be expensive, however your videographer is likely to provide you with some sources that have cheaper or royalty-free music options.